sharetribe/flex-docs/src/docs/the-new-sharetribe/lsiting-settings-setting-the-right-listing-type/index.md

 updated: 2023-06-01
 category: the-new-sharetribe-tutorial
 ingress:
-  Listing type will determine how your users interact with each other.
+  Listing type determines how your customers and providers interact with each other.
 published: true
 noindex: true
 ---